Sue Bird: WNBA

 On July 23, 2023, Bird's number 10 jersey was retired by the Seattle Storm during a ceremony at Climate Pledge Arena and attended by team owners and former teammates Swin Cash and Lauren Jackson.

-Overseas
+Foreign leagues

-In the 2004–05 WNBA off-season, she played in Russia with Storm teammate Kamila Vodichkova on the Dynamo Moscow.
-In the 2005–06 WNBA off-season, she played on the same team, reaching the Russian championship and the Euroleague women's playoffs.
+Bird played in Russia for the Dynamo Moscow with Storm teammate Kamila Vodichkova during the 2004–05 and 2005–06 WNBA off-seasons.
+During the 2005–06 off-season, the Dynamo reached the Russian championship and the EuroLeague playoffs.

-In the 2006–07 WNBA off-season, she joined Storm teammate Lauren Jackson and fellow UConn stars Diana Taurasi and Svetlana Abrosimova on the Russian team Sparta&K to win both the Russian Super League and the EuroLeague Women championships.
-Bird would keep playing with the team for the next four WNBA off-seasons.
+During the 2006–07 off-season, Bird joined Storm teammate Lauren Jackson and fellow UConn stars Diana Taurasi and Svetlana Abrosimova on the Russian team Sparta&K, winning both the Russian Super League and the EuroLeague championships.
+Bird played with the team during the next four WNBA off-seasons.
+From 2011 to 2014, Bird played during the off-season for UMMC Ekaterinburg in the Russian League, winning three consecutive league championships.

-From 2011 to 2014, Bird played three off-seasons for UMMC Ekaterinburg in the Russian League, adding three more consecutive championships in the Russian league.
+To circumvent rules which limit European basketball teams to only two American players, Bird obtained Israeli citizenship.
+(Note: Attributed to multiple references:)